featdiibs/Guitar-Journey/module-1/1-1-meet-your-guitar.md

 Your guitar is made of several parts, each with a job.
 Here are the most important ones to know:

-*(Pro-tip: Find a diagram of an acoustic guitar on Google Images, save it to this folder, and link it here!)*

 * **Headstock:** At the top; holds the tuning pegs.
 * **Tuning Pegs (or Machine Heads):** You turn these to change the pitch (tune) the strings.